maxpatiiuk/esri-dev-summit-presentations/Reveal.js Documentation.md

    npm start
    ```

-4. Open a url for the corresponding session in your browser.
+4. Open the URL for the corresponding session in your browser.
 For example,
    http://localhost:8000/2024/debugging-tips-and-tricks/

 5. Edit the `index.md` and `index.html` file in the directory for the